Presidents Day 2023 deals are here — shop these early deals on tech, furniture, apparel and more | CNN Underscored

 • Eight Sleep: Get 25% off everything, plus almost $600 worth of free accessories.

+• Helix: Take 20% off your order, plus get two free Dream pillows with a mattress purchase using code PDS25.

-• Layla Sleep: Get up to $200 off mattresses plus extra savings on bedding, too.
+• Layla Sleep: Get up to $200 off mattresses, plus extra savings on bedding.

 • Leesa: These top-rated mattresses are up to $700 off, plus you can get two free pillows with